mir2x/mir2x/README.md

 🔹 Worked at RentYard as Backend Developer

-🔹 Worked at SparkTech as Backend Developer and AI Developer
+🔹 Worked at SparkTech as Backend and AI Developer

 🔹 Building scalable full-stack solutions with React, Next.js, and Node.js